-The 2019 survey detected a total of 80 fauna species consisting of 52 bird, three arboreal and four terrestrial mammal, 16 bat, one amphibian and three reptile species.
-Four of the bat species are listed as vulnerable under the NSW Biodiversity Conservation Act 2016 (BC Act).
-The fauna survey results were found to be like previous years with no significant decrease or increase in species richness following the 2019 survey.
-One listed vulnerable owl species under the BC Act, Powerful Owl, was detected in 2019.
+The 2020 survey detected a total of 97 fauna species consisting of 54 bird, five arboreal and five terrestrial mammal, 22 bat, seven amphibian and four reptile species.
+Nine bat species and one bird species detected are listed as vulnerable under the NSW Biodiversity Conservation Act 2016 (BC Act).
+The 2020 fauna survey results indicated further improvement with a significant increase in species richness compared to the previous 3 years.

-Nest box surveys in 2019 (winter and summer average) saw 40% (Winter) and 37% (Summer) of all available boxes showing signs of use (both actual animals present and evidence of usage).
-Nest box utilisation has stayed the same this year (from a winter and summer average of 38% in 2018).
-This was due to 15 nest boxes being replaced and three nest boxes being repaired.
-It is expected that the usage rate will increase in coming years as uptake of these boxes occurs.
+Nest box surveys in 2020 (winter and summer average) saw 37% (Winter) and 38% (Summer) of all available boxes showing signs of use (both actual animals present and evidence of usage).
+Nest box utilisation has remained constant from previous years (winter and summer average of 38.5% in 2019).
+This is potentially due to 15 nest boxes being replaced (which often experience low utilisation immediately after installation) and three nest boxes requiring maintenance.
+It is expected that the usage rate will increase in coming years as fauna become acclimatised to the boxes.

-Overall results conclude that there have been minimal impact to floristic and fauna diversity within the Donaldson Bushland Conservation Area (BCA) over the last 19 years.
-Fluctuations in ecological diversity across all quadrats have been observed which are consistent with natural ecosystem functioning, weather patterns and the changeing nature of the adjoining habitat, resulting from past mining activities and neighbouring development.
+Overall results conclude that there has been minimal impact to floristic and fauna diversity within the Donaldson Bushland Conservation Area (BCA) over the last 20 years.
+Fluctuations in ecological diversity across all quadrats have been observed which are consistent with natural ecosystem functioning, weather patterns and the changing nature of the adjoining habitat, resulting from past mining activities and neighbouring development.